JMariadlcs/NFT-IPFS/README.md

 ```

 ## Add Chainlink VRF Consumers
-In order that our Contract works correctly with Chainlink VRF we need to add our Smart Contract Address as VRF consumer.
+IMPORTAR: In order that our Contract works correctly with Chainlink VRF we need to add our Smart Contract Address as VRF consumer.
 To do so:
 1. Go to [Chainlink VRF](https://vrf.chain.link)
 2. Create a 'Subscription' or use an existing one
 3. Add 'consumer': Smart Contract Address